openshift/enhancements/enhancements/update/dont-require-registry-during-boot-and-upgrade.md

 required images are available.
 That is the subject of the [pin and pre-load images](https://github.com/openshift/enhancements/pull/1481) enhancement.

-It is not a goal of this enhancement to elimitate the requirement of a registry server for other operators.
+It is not a goal of this enhancement to eliminate the requirement of a registry server for other workloads.
 We are just eliminating the requirement that it be available during boots and upgrades.

 ## Proposal